vindarel/lisp-journey/content/pythonVSlisp.md

 ## Interactivity

-Python: restart everything at each code change, use breakpoints: this takes some time, is boring, requires to re-manipulate data to re-reach the state we were at to analyze and debug our program.
+**Python**: restart everything at each code change, use breakpoints: this takes some time, is boring, requires to re-manipulate data to re-reach the state we were at to analyze and debug our program.
 We might figure out a non-standard, more interactive way, but still: a web server needs to restart, object instances don't get updated after a class definition.

-Common Lisp: everything is so more interactive in the REPL.
+**Common Lisp**: everything is so more interactive in the REPL.
 Even developping web apps.
 On an error, we get an interactive debugger with the stacktrace in our editor, we press `v` and voilà we are at the problematic line. (for those who wonder, there are of course